Life in Peru

 Just a couple of hundred kilometers north of Lima is one of the most exciting archaeological sites in Peru.
 It may not look like much – half a dozen dusty temple mounds, a few sunken amphitheaters and remnants of structures crafted from adobe and stone – but it is.
 This is the oldest known city in the Americas: Caral.

 Situated in the Supe Valley, this early society developed almost simultaneously with the cultures of Mesopotamia and Egypt about 5000 years ago, and it predates the earliest civilizations in Mexico by about 1500 years.
-Little is known about the people that built this impressive 626-hectare urban center.
-But archaeologists, led by Ruth Shady Solís, the former director of Lima’s Museo Nacional de Antropología, Arqueología e Historia del Perú, have managed to unearth a few precious details.
+Little is known about the people who built this impressive 626-hectare urban center.
+However, archaeologists, led by Ruth Shady Solís (the former director of Lima’s Museo Nacional de Antropología, Arqueología e Historia del Perú) have managed to unearth a few precious details.

 If Caral is evidence of early urbanization, then Chavín de Huántar, near Huaraz, represents the spread of a unified religious and artistic iconography.
 In a broad swath of the northern Andes, from roughly 1000 BC to 300 BC, a stylized feline deity began to appear on carvings, friezes, pottery and textiles.
 As with Caral, there is only patchy information available about the era’s societies, but its importance is without question: in Peru, this moment heralds the true birth of art.